Kal-debug/NutriGuide/README.md

-# NutriTrack – Full-Stack Nutrition Tracker
+# NutriGuide – Full-Stack Nutrition Tracker

 Log meals, track macros, and smash your nutrition goals—right from the browser.